Bitcoin and tether sag as crypto markets face mounting pressures

 Major cryptocurrencies faced renewed pressure Thursday as the industry grappled with new challenges on numerous fronts.

-Bitcoin (BTC-USD), the largest digital coin, slipped 4% below $25,000 Thursday morning for the first time in the past three months.
-Other major cryptocurrencies dipped lower, with ether (ETH-USD) and BNB (BNB-USD) falling more than 5% each while a stablecoin called tether fell below its crucial $1 price.
+Bitcoin (BTC-USD), the largest digital coin, slipped 4% and fell to its lowest level in the past three months.
+Other major cryptocurrencies dipped, with ether (ETH-USD) and BNB (BNB-USD) falling more than 5% and a stablecoin called tether going below its crucial $1 price.

 Those drops dragged the total market value for all crypto assets to its lowest level since the banking turmoil began in March, according to Coinmarketcap.